asiangoldfish/SFML-Template-Project/README.md

 # SFML-Template-Project

-Create a new SFML project template for Visual Studio.
+Create a new SFML project template for Visual Studio, MSVC++ v142

 # Instructions
 To create a new project: